Public health priority: Routine

 A confirmed case requires

-Isolation of Clostridium tetani from a wound in a compatible clinical setting and prevention of positive tetanospasm in mouse test from such an isolate using specific tetanus antitoxin.
+Isolation of Clostridium tetani from a wound in a compatible clinical setting and the detection of toxigenicity in the isolate by mouse toxicity testing.

 A clinically compatible illness without other apparent cause.